ngfblog/dns-blocklists/README.md

 ---

 ### ***DoH/VPN/TOR/Proxy Bypass - Prevent methods to bypass your DNS!***
 *An blocklist for blocking DNS over HTTPS, VPN, TOR, Proxies.
 Prevent method to bypass your DNS.
-To ensure the bootstrap is your DNS server you must redirect or block standard DNS outbound (UDP 53) and block all DNS over TLS (TCP 853) outbound.*
+To ensure the bootstrap is your DNS server you must redirect or block standard DNS outbound (TCP/UDP 53) and block all DNS over TLS (TCP 853) outbound.*

 **Entries:** *950 domains/hosts - 859 compressed domains* | [Sources](https://github.com/hagezi/dns-blocklists/blob/main/usedsources.md#doh-vpn-proxy-bypass)